tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ### Timer Values

-Though timer values are the choice of the implementation, mishandling of the timer can lead to serious congestion problems, for example if many instances of a DTLS time out early and retransmit too quickly on a congested link.
-Implementations SHOULD use an initial timer value of 100 msec (the minimum defined in RFC 6298 {{RFC6298}}) and double the value at each retransmission, up to no less than 60 seconds (the RFC 6298 maximum).
-Application specific profiles, such as those used for the Internet of Things environment, may recommend longer timer values.
-Note that a 100 msec timer is recommended rather than the 3-second RFC 6298 default in order to improve latency for time-sensitive applications.
-Because DTLS only uses retransmission for handshake and not dataflow, the effect on congestion should be minimal.
+Unless they have extra information about the round trip time, implementations SHOULD use an initial timer value of 1000 ms and double the value at each retransmission, up to no less than 60 seconds (the {{RFC 6298}} maximum).
+Application specific profiles, MAY recommend shorter or longer timer values.
+For instance:

+* Restricted profiles such as IoT MAY specify longer timeouts.

+* Real-time protocols MAY specify shorter timeouts.
+It is RECOMMENDED that for DTLS-SRTP {{?RFC5764}}, a default timeout of 400ms be used; because customer experience degrades with one-way latencies of greater than 200ms, real-time deployments are less likely to have long latencies.

+In settings where external information (for instance from an ICE {{?RFC8445}}
+handshake, or from previous connections to the same server) about the RTT, implementations SHOULD use that to set the retransmit time.

-Implementations SHOULD retain the current timer value until a message is transmitted and acknowledged without having to be retransmitted, at which time the value may be reset to the initial value.
+Implementations SHOULD retain the current timer value until a message is transmitted and acknowledged without having to be retransmitted, at which time the value SHOULD be reset to approximately 1.5 times the measured round trip time for that message.
 After a long period of idleness, no less than 10 times the current timer value, implementations MAY reset the timer to the initial value.

+Note that because retransmission for handshake and not dataflow, the effect on congestion of shorter timeouts is smaller than in generic protocols such as TCP or QUIC.
+Experience with DTLS 1.2, which uses a simpler "retransmit everything on timeout" approach has not shown serious congestion problems in practice.

 ### Large Flight Sizes